tdetry/cassandra-cluster/README.md

+# Run Cassandra cluster on GCP using VM (no k8s)
+'''sh
+gcloud-start-cluster.sh
+'''

 # Run a Cassandra node in a Docker container
 run a standalone container with the following command (_replace /persistent/local/storage with an existing local path_)